Italy Pet Import Requirements

 Unless all of the above conditions are satisfied, your pet must travel under commercial regulations.

-• The pet is not traveling with or within five days of the owner* OR
+• The owner or designated person is not traveling with the pet OR

-• The transport is greater than five pets under one owner’s passport OR
+• The transport is greater than five pets under one owner’s passport/vehicle OR

 If any of the above conditions are met, then your pet must travel under commercial regulations.
 The importer must be registered in the origin country and have proof of the organization they represent.
 They also must have proof that this business or organization will be responsible for the import of the pet.
 The exporter must provide proof that they are registered in the exporting country.